 Unfortunately, the diagnosis is often delayed since symptoms may be non-specific, intermittent or investigations fail to identify the cause of the obstruction due to the “tumbling phenomenon” as the stone tumbles through the variable portions of the GI tract.
 Patients typically present 4 to 8 days after symptoms start.
 The signs and symptoms are usually non-specific, including crampy, intermittent abdominal pain, variable abdominal distention, nausea, vomiting, and constipation intermittently as the stone travels through the GI tract.
 The degree of obstruction will vary based on the location of the gallstone, and occasionally the gallstone passes through the rectum without notice.
 The physical examination may be non-specific, but a provider may appreciate abdominal distension, abdominal tenderness, high-pitched bowel sounds, and obstructive jaundice.
 Importantly, the intensity of the pain often does not correlate with the underlying anatomic alteration.

 The diagnosis is usually made three to eight days after symptoms, and a correct preoperative diagnosis is reported in 30% to 70% of cases.
 As a result, a high index of suspicion is necessary.
 Laboratory studies are usually non-specific, as only one-third of patients present with jaundice and/or alteration of hepatic enzymes.
 Ultrasound can be used to demonstrate fistulas, pneumobilia, impacted gallstones and residual cholelithiasis or choledocholithiasis, but difficulties of locating stones and distortion by bowel gas make ultrasound suboptimal.
-Plain abdominal radiographs can also be used for diagnosis, with Rigler’s triad being present and in some cases partial or complete intestinal obstruction, pneumobilia or contrast in the biliary tree, a gallstone, and gallstone position changes on serial films, but sensitivity range from 40% to 70%.
+Plain abdominal radiographs can also be used for diagnosis, with Rigler’s triad being present in some cases with partial or complete intestinal obstruction, pneumobilia or contrast in the biliary tree, and an ectopic gallstone.
+The gallstone can change position on serial films.
+The sensitivity ranges from 40% to 70%.
 CT scanning is a better entity and has a sensitivity of 93%.
 Balthazar et al. described a fifth sign: two air-fluid levels in the right upper quadrant on abdominal radiograph corresponding to the duodenum and the lateral to the gallbladder, yet this sign is only present in approximately 24% of patients at the time of admission.
 Therefore, if you have a clinical suspicion but negative x-ray findings, a CT scan should be performed.
 Findings consistent with gallstone ileus include gallbladder wall thickening, pneumobilia, intestinal obstruction, and obstructing gallstones.
 Pneumobilia, a non-specific findings, is found in approximately 30% to 60% of patients.
 HIDA scan, MRCP, and EGD may be performed if there is still a question after CT scanning.
 However, gallstone ileus is more typically diagnosed intra-operatively when a patient is undergoing laparotomy for small bowel obstruction of unknown origin.